Gay marriage has been legal in Illinois since June 1, 2014.

 An Illinois same-sex couple may have good reason to seek legal counsel from an experienced family lawyer who is familiar with provisions of the new law and legal matters facing same-sex couples.
 For example, legal problems can arise should they travel to states that do not recognize the Illinois marriage such as issues connected with parenthood, property ownership, medical visitation and decision making, and more.

-Similarly, an Illinois resident contemplating divorce from a same-sex marriage should speak with a knowledgeable Illinois divorce attorney for help navigating the same system that has applied to different-sex marriages all along.
+Similarly, an Illinois resident contemplating divorce from a same-sex marriage should speak with a knowledgeable Illinois divorce attorneys for help navigating the same system that has applied to different-sex marriages all along.

 How did we do?